Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 # 3. Data Processing for ERA5 _02
  notes for sam.
+- please provide the data in CSV file for a point
-- please name ERA data timestamp column (valid_time) as "time"
+- Name ERA data timestamp column (valid_time) as "time"
 - format of time columne (that include both date and time) is 202001010000  so without any slashes
 - please provide the data in same units as ameriflux data.
 Here are the desired solar radiation(ssrd) in wm-2, air temp (t2m) in celsius, precip in mm